 These targeted areas for injection are known as trigger points.
 In some cases, trigger points may be felt under the skin as a knot or nodule.
 Knots may react with muscle twitches or pain when pressed on with a finger.

 The most common medications injected into these points to relieve pain are the local anesthetics lidocaine or procaine.
-A newer approach, though, is to inject Botox (botulinum toxin A) into a trigger point.
-Botox inhibits muscle contractions that may cause pain and tightness.

 These injections are an effective treatment for pain or discomfort emanating from a trigger point.